openconnect/recipes/ocserv-multihost.md

 Note that in that case ocserv will not have enough information for the client's IP address.
 That can be fixed by instructing haproxy to provide that information via the Proxy Protocol (supported by ocserv 0.10.7 and later).
-To enable that features add to ocserv.conf the following.
+To enable that feature add to ocserv.conf the following.

 ```